Free Excel formula generator with syntax checker

 Can I use this tool to define Excel formulas?

 Yes.
-What does it do?
-Paste in an existing formula, and the explainer will tell you what it means in plain English.
+Paste in an existing formula, and the explainer will break it down in plain English.
 This can be useful when you inherit a workbook, audit a report, or simply want to understand how a complex formula works.

 Is the syntax checker providing the perfect formula?